yz10103/midterm-project/README.md

 All data are gathered **directly from public Yahoo Finance endpoints** and **Wikipedia**, without the use of paid APIs.

-1. **S&P 500 tickers**
+1. **S&P 500 Tickers**
-   - Scraped from the official *Wikipedia List of S&P 500 companies* page.
+- Scraped from the official Wikipedia *List of S&P 500 companies* page.
-   - Provides company symbols for broad-market coverage.
+- Provides company symbols for broad-market coverage, representing major U.S. firms that compose the S&P 500 stock market index.

 2. **Yahoo Finance**
    - Retrieved company-level information through the `yfinance` package, including: